-- Section 8.3.
+Section 8.3.
 Layoffs.
-The order in which employees are laid off shall be governed by 65 ILCS 5/10-2.18. - Section 8.4.
+The order in which employees are laid off shall be governed by 65 ILCS 5/10-2.1-18.

+Section 8.4.
 Recall List.
 Non-probationary employees who are laid off shall be placed on a recall list for a period of three (3) years.
 If there is a recall, employees who are still on the recall list shall be recalled, in the inverse order of their layoff.
-Employees who are eligible for recall shall be given ten (10) calendar days notice of recall and notice of recall shall be by certified or registered mail with a copy to the Union.
+Employees who are eligible for recall shall be given ten (10) calendar days' notice of recall and notice of recall shall be by certified or registered mail with a copy to the Union.
 The Village shall be deemed to have fulfilled its obligations by mailing the recall notice by certified or registered mail, to the mailing address last provided by the employee, it being the obligation and responsibility of the employee to provide the Fire Chief or the Chief's designee with the latest mailing address.
 If an employee fails to respond in a timely manner to a recall notice, the employee's name shall be removed from the recall list.
-If an employee is recalled to the employee's former job and requires additional training, the Village shall provide that training at the Village's expense. - Section 8.5.
-Effects of Layoff.
-During the period of time that non-probationary employees have recall rights as specified above, the following provisions shall be applicable to any non-probationary employees who are laid off by the Village: - (a) An employee shall be paid for any earned but unused vacation days (including holiday hours and compensatory time) accrued as of the effective date of layoff. - (b) An employee shall have the right to maintain insurance coverage as set out in the federal COBRA law and the regulations promulgated thereunder.
+If an employee is recalled to the employee's former job and requires additional training, the Village shall provide that training at the Village's expense.